becklabs/patch-antenna-tto/README.md

 #### Login to Weights & Biases (optional)
-For tracking training experiments, you will need a [Weights & Biases](https://wandb.ai/site) account:
+For tracking training experiments, you will need a [Weights & Biases](https://wandb.ai/site) account.

+**Login into Weights and Biases:**

 ```bash
 wandb login